-The passphrase returned will contain options.num words deliimted by options.delimiter.

-The passphrase returned will contain options.specials special chars.
+The passphrase returned will contain options.num words delimited by options.delimiter and options.specials special chars.

-For the passphrase generation we will use the random source registered under the name options.randomsource.
+For the passphrase generation we will use the random source registered under the name options.randomsource (something like "system" or "dice").

 If options.capitalize is True, all words will be capitalized.